YOU BELONG + YOU ARE LOVED + YOU HAVE PURPOSE

 amber@ridgenaz.org

 My name is Amber.
-My family and I began attending this church when I was just seven years old, and I am proud to raise our family here as well.
-I have been married to Jason since 1999 and live in La Center.
-We have five kids (Erika, Noah, Esther, Gideon, and Simon); Erika and Noah are both adults, and we home-school the remaining teens on our little homestead.
-Previously, I was a doula, educator, and midwife’s assistant, and I still love supporting families when possible.
-Our family loves adventures, sports, the beach, camping, movies, sunsets, and having fun together.
+My family and I started attending this church when I was seven years old, and it’s a gift to now be raising our family here as well.
+I’ve been married to Jason since 1999, and we live in La Center.
+We have five kids—Erika, Noah, Esther, Gideon, and Simon.
+Erika, Noah, and Esther are now adults, and we home-school our younger teens on our little homestead.

 STAY CONNECTED - The Ridge